 In 1993 with a small baby in her arms, Pam was invited to join four Vancouver area women in a poetry venture they had started some time before.
 Eileen Kernaghan, Jean Mallinson, Sue Nevill and Clelie Rich were all poets with considerable accomplishments and Pam, who was just beginning to get acceptances from magazines, was both thrilled and terrified.
 It was a project too enticing to turn down.
-In the days when many writers were still using typewriters or at best, a very basic word processor, the women were exchanging ideas for poems and then the poems them selves by what we now call “snail-mail”.
+In the days when many writers were still using typewriters or at best, a very basic word processor, the women were exchanging ideas for poems and then the poems themselves by what we now call “snail-mail”.
 Then, it was all they had.
 Every two weeks one member would come up with a word or phrase, send it to the others who would write a poem incorporating those words or a closely associated idea.
 Critiques were shared courtesy of Canada Post.
-Eventually the group adopted the name “Quintet”, began to perform poems throughout the Lower Mainland at poetry readings and in 1996 their book Quintet – Themes and Variations was published.
+Eventually the group adopted the name “Quintet”, began to perform poems throughout the Lower Mainland of BC at poetry readings and in 1996 their book Quintet – Themes and Variations was published.

 Quintet was the most public of Pam’s collaborations with other poets but others followed.
 She joined the Vancouver group Compossibles, founded by poet Sandy Shreve, which met on each solstice and equinox to discuss and share the poems of a poet, classical or contemporary with the goal of broadening knowledge of world poets.